+Join us as we delve into the first series of "Unique Things To Bring Back From Your Visit To Taiwan," offering a glimpse into the distinctive charm of this nation.
 Here’s a list of 9 unique things to buy in Taiwan and where to buy them.

-In a small town called Shifen, a little ways east of Taipei, it’s become a tradition (and more recently, a hot tourist activity) to release sky lanterns containing the wishes and messages of the people who bought them at night.
+In a small town called Shifen, a little way east of Taipei, it’s become a tradition (and more recently, a hot tourist activity) to release sky lanterns containing the wishes and messages of the people who bought them at night.

 Where to buy them: You can find these trinkets in abundance in Shifen although there are also a few stores selling them outside Ningxia Market in Taipei.

-In terms of stone ornaments, in addition to jade (which can sometimes be expensive), you can find a lot of stores or stalls which sell necklace pieces made of uniquely formed stones with beautiful natural designs.
+In terms of stone ornaments, in addition to jade (which can sometimes be expensive), you can find a lot of stores or stalls that sell necklace pieces made of uniquely formed stones with beautiful natural designs.

 Where to buy them: For wood carvings, you would want to pick those up while in Miaoli County.
 Although you can probably find carpenter stores in any place in Taiwan, the town of Sanyi in Miaoli County is known to be home to some of the finest wood craftsmen around.
 For stone ornaments, some of the finest marble can be found in Hualien, near Taroko National Park.

-Colourful, pretty and easy to carry, anime figurines and manga are a perfect gift to bring back from Taiwan for all your otaku friends; and in Taiwan, it’s not ridiculously expensive either.
+Colorful, pretty, and easy to carry, anime figurines and manga are a perfect gift to bring back from Taiwan for all your otaku friends; and in Taiwan, it’s not ridiculously expensive either.

 In Taiwan (Taipei especially), you can find loads of trendy seasonal fashion items and T-shirts with wacky or funny vinyl images.
-For those who read Mandarin, there are even T-Shirts with funny jokes or puns on them and all of them sell for a relatively cheap price.
-They’re light, easy to pack and an excellent gift.
+For those who read Mandarin, there are even T-shirts with funny jokes or puns on them and all of them sell for a relatively cheap price.
+They’re light, easy to pack, and an excellent gift.

 Taiwan does have an array of cheap electronic components such as USBs and powerbanks.
 And they often look much more trendy and appealing in design (such as a Captain America Shield USB which you can wear as a necklace).
 You can also purchase some vintage (read: old classic) gaming consoles like the Gameboy Advance.

-Where to buy them: You can find electronics stores in any mall in Taiwan and there are some electronics stores in Taipei City Mall as well.
+Where to buy them: You can find electronics stores in any mall in Taiwan, and there are some electronics stores in Taipei City Mall as well.
 But you would want to make a visit to Taipei’s Guanghua market on Civic Boulevard, which, as fate would have it, is the street above Taipei City Mall.